janelu9/flash-finetuning/README.md

 #### Attentions

-If you want to switch to another model in the `models` folder,  modify these three places：
+If you want to switch to another model in the `model` folder,  modify these three places：

 **Tokenizer**